wp-plugins/responsive-column-widgets/readme.txt

 * Added: the ability to reset all saved option values.
 * Added: the ability to set custom HTML tags to be posted in the setting page.
 * Added: the Access Rights option in the setting pages.
-* Changed: the default value of the offsets paramter to 600:12, which is 100% compatible with the versions prior to 1.0.3.
+* Changed: the default value of the offsets parameter to 600:12, which is 100% compatible with the versions prior to 1.0.3.
 * Added: the ability to set the options without the parameters; the saved option values in the setting page will be used.
 * Added: the ability to set a custom message when no widget is added.
 * Added: the ability to set opening/closing HTML code in front of the widget output and title.